innohub-ansible/ruby-install/README.md

 Requirements
 ------------

-Works ONLY on Ubuntu 14.04.
+Tested ONLY on Ubuntu 14.04 Trusty.

 Role Variables
 --------------

-ruby_install_version : defaults to '0.4.3'
+ruby_install_version : defaults to '0.5.0'

 Dependencies
 ------------